Jamie-Poeffel/Chipstok/README.md

 ## 🚀 Description

-**Chipstok**  is a full-stack social media platform where users can upload, browse, and watch short-form videos in a fast, interactive interface.
+**Chipstok**  is a social media platform where users can upload, browse, and watch short-form videos in a fast, interactive interface.
 It features a modern Vue 3 + TypeScript front-end and a REST-style back-end API, built for responsive performance and clean UX.

-**Languages used:**

-- 🟢 Vue
-- 🔵 TypeScript
-- 🟡 JavaScript

 [1]: https://github.com/Jamie-Poeffel/Chipstok "GitHub - Jamie-Poeffel/Chipstok"